Ghost-hunting past haunts Alaska board nominee

 Reinbold asked if Francis believes in paranormal activities.
 He said he believed Jesus rose from the dead.
 Reinbold later told him that she would not support his nomination.

+Francis is the latest Dunleavy nominee to raise eyebrows.
+A Dunleavy Cabinet member resigned after being accused of lying about his business background and a Board of Regents nominee withdrew after facing scrutiny over her social media activity, which included sharing derogatory tweets about former first lady Michelle Obama and two Muslim congresswomen.
+A candidate for a judicial conduct commission is drawing questions about a recall effort he faced while serving as a school board president.

+It's not clear if Francis' ghost-hunting activities will be a deal-breaker for lawmakers who will decide whether to confirm him to serve on the Violent Crimes Compensation Board.

-In a House confirmation hearing last week, Francis said there was nothing "weird or demonic" about the ghost-hunting group and he saw it as a way to help people.
+During last week's House hearing, Francis said there was nothing "weird or demonic" about the ghost-hunting group and he saw it as a way to help people.

 "We do the opposite of what you see on TV," Francis told The Associated Press Thursday.
 "We try to disprove any noise or explain any noise or visuals that somebody might see."